-PSCAD models shall be submitted to ERCOT for all installed on or after January 2015; for equipment installed before 2015 PSCAD models shall be submitted to ERCOT upon request.
+PSCAD models shall be submitted to ERCOT for all IBRs, Wind-powered Generation Resources (WGRs), and inverter-based transmission elements (IBTEs) installed on or after January 2015; for equipment installed before 2015 PSCAD models shall be submitted to ERCOT upon request.
+For purposes of this manual, IBTEs includes STATCOMs, static VAR compensators (SVCs), and other transmission devices with power electronic grid interfaces.